 Lea M. Roman, MS, LPC, RPT, AutPlay® Certified, EMDR Trained

 Lea is a Licensed Professional Counselor, Registered Play Therapist, AutPlay® Certified Therapist, and EMDR Trained Therapist.
-She completed her Masters of Science in Counseling at Southern Methodist University.
-She also holds a Bachelors of Arts in Psychology from The University of Texas at Austin.
+She completed her Master of Science in counseling at Southern Methodist University.
+She also holds a Bachelor of Arts in psychology from The University of Texas at Austin.
 Lea has experience helping children, adolescents, adults, and families with difficulties related to anxiety, depression, self-esteem, learning differences, ADHD, and general life adjustments and changes.
 Lea believes in the power of family counseling and places special emphasis on collaboration with family members.
 She has taught summer school classes for children who struggle with learning differences.

 PHONE: (214) 356-9364